Csasaka19/R_credit/README.md

 5. **Category Insights:**
    Analyzing transaction categories provides insights into which types of merchants or transactions are more common among customers.

+## Static analysis of this data was done in the credit.R file.